Nipple Play

 - 1905: Sigmund Freud's Three Essays on the Theory of Sexuality tied early oral and chest-focused experience to the development of adult erotic life, embedding the breast and nipple in his theory of erogenous zones.

-- 1951: The anthropological survey Patterns of Sexual Behavior by Clellan Ford and Frank Beach noted that breast and nipple stimulation, while apparently absent in other species, was common across many different human societies, framing it as a near-universal human sexual practice.
+- 1951: The anthropological survey Patterns of Sexual Behavior by Clellan Ford and Frank Beach, drawing on data from 191 traditional cultures, noted that breast and nipple stimulation before intercourse appeared absent in other species yet was common across many different human societies, framing it as a distinctly human and near-universal sexual practice.

 Neuroscientific confirmation